rdavisau/linqpad-dump-editable/README.md

 DumpEditable also includes a slider control wrapper that you can pass to `getEditor`, accessible via the `Editors.Slider` overloads.

 ![using a slider editor](https://ryandavis.io/content/images/2019/05/dump-editable/slider-editor.png) You can provide a minimum and maximum value using the appropriate overload, or rely on the "*" settings button at runtime.
-As the LINQPad slider works with integers only, using it with types other than integers requires you to provide `Func<T, object> toInt` and `Func<int,T>` conversion parameters.
+As the LINQPad slider works with integers only, using it with types other than integers requires you to provide `Func<T, object> toInt` and `Func<int,T> fromInt` conversion parameters.
 Note that your conversion function does not need to result in an `int` - rather, it must result in something that can be turned into an `int` using `Convert.ToInt32`, which DumpEditable will call internally.
 This saves you from needing to pollute your code with casts.
-A typical use of the conversion functions might be to specify a percentage-based slider by multiplying/dividing by 100.
+A typical use of the conversion functions might be to specify a percentage-based slider by multiplying/dividing a `float` or `double` by 100.

 ![using a slider conversion function](https://ryandavis.io/content/images/2019/05/dump-editable/slider-percent.png) There might be other clever ways to make use of this functionality.